corvus-990/C-memory-monitor/README.md

 If you have reallocated a NULL pointer, the program will detect it as MALLOC, simply because reallocating a NULL pointer is like using malloc to allocate.

 **Note that the program tracks all memory using a hash table that is allocated in the BSS segment.
-If you are running a heavy program that allocates simultaneously a bunch of memory, increase the macro at line 12 `HASH_SIZE`, it is set by default to 51200 (approximately 1600KB).**
+If you are running a heavy program that allocates simultaneously a bunch of memory, increase the macro at line 12 `HASH_SIZE`, it is set by default to 51200 entries (approximately 1600KB).**